 Today, about 18 million Americans use marijuana daily.
 That’s up from a million or so in the early 1990’s, and more than the about 15 million who now use alcohol daily.
 Still, states where non-medical cannabis use is legal differ with respect to age restrictions, home cultivation allowances, possession limits, public consumption rules, and penalties for violating restrictions on sales and use.

-So, is it time for the federal government to reclassify and/or outright legalize marijuana – or time to pull back?
+So, is it time for the federal government to outright legalize marijuana – or time to pull back?

 Is it true that marijuana decriminalization, de-stigmatization, and increased daily use have been associated with a dangerous rise in the drug’s potency, cardiac problems, mental health crises, and violent crime incidents, or are such claims based on misinformation or disinformation?